 Feel free to reduce the honey in the watermelon and strawberry blend if your fruit is particularly ripe, but be aware that the finished pops will taste a little less sweet once frozen. –Alisa Fleming

-Free of: dairy, nuts and gluten, plus the other top allergens.
+Free of: Gluten and all top allergens.

 Makes 4 to 6 Pops